 Next upon this sable quiver jungle tigers gleam in gold,

-And these keen and boar-eared arrows speak some chieftains fierce
+And these keen and boar-eared arrows speak some chieftains fierce and bold,

 Fourth are these seven hundred arrows, crescent in their